 A scammer sends you a fake check, then says you can keep the rest of the money as long as you wire them a certain amount.
 The scammer then blocks you after they receive the money you gave them, and the bank calls you telling you it was a fake check.
 They instruct you to pay all the money back to them, and you lose out on the amount of money the scammer supposedly sent you plus the money you gave to the scammer.

 How to Avoid: Don’t cash checks from anyone you don’t know or trust.
 These checks could be fraudulent and leave you having to pay back the debt.

 Data Breach Banking Scams

 The scammer gets your email address from the dark web and guesses your password to your bank account, which is called a data breach.
+They might also get your personal information from the dark web and pretend to be you, which is called identity theft.
 They get to the screen where a two-factor authentication code is required to access your banking account.
 They mask the phone number of your bank and pretend to be a customer service agent, letting you know your account has been hacked.

 They ask for your two-factor authentication code to access your account and “supposedly” change your log-in details so the hacker can’t access it.
 After the phone call, they lock you out of your account and put your money in a separate banking account.
 They transfer it over to their account, leaving you without your hard-earned cash.

 How to Avoid: If your bank is calling you, don’t give them your information right away.
 Instead, hang up and call them back on their official number.

 Scammers send phishing text messages and emails to your device and make them look like it’s your bank communicating with you.
 These links then send you to a form on a fake website where it asks you to fill out your personal information in order to access your banking account.
 This information usually includes your password, username, social security number, address, etc. to where they can identify who you are.
 With this information, they can then access your bank account and take your money for themselves, committing identity theft.